fizalihsan/fizalihsan.github.io/source/technology/aws.md

 	* You may have an application that leverages DynamoDB, and you want to know when read requests reach a certain threshold and alert yourself with an email.
 You can do this by using `ProvisionedReadCapacityUnits` for the DynamoDB table for which you want to set an alarm.
 You simply set a threshold value during a number of consecutive periods and then specify email as the notification type.
 Now, when the threshold is sustained over the number of periods, your specified email will alert you to the read activity.
 * CloudWatch metrics can be retrieved by performing a GET request.
 When you use detailed monitoring, you can also aggregate metrics across a length of time you specify.
 CloudWatch does not aggregate data across regions but can aggregate across Availability Zones within a region.
 * AWS provides a rich set of metrics included with each service, but you can also define custom metrics to monitor resources and events AWS does not have visibility into—for example, EC2 instance memory consumption and disk metrics that are visible to the operating system of the EC2 instance but not visible to AWS or application-specific thresholds running on instances that are not known to AWS.
 CloudWatch supports an API that allows programs and scripts to PUT metrics into CloudWatch as name-value pairs that can then be used to create events and trigger alarms in the same manner as the default CloudWatch metrics.
-* CloudWatch Logs can be used to monitor, store, and access log files from EC2 instances, AWS CloudTrail, and other sources.
+* CloudWatch Logs can be used to monitor, store, and access log files from EC2 instances, CloudTrail, and other sources.
 You can then retrieve the log data and monitor in real time for events—for example, you can track the number of errors in your application logs and send a notification if an error rate exceeds a threshold.
 CloudWatch Logs can also be used to store your logs in S3 or Glacier.
 Logs can be retained indefinitely or according to an aging policy that will delete older logs as no longer needed.
 * A CloudWatch Logs agent is available that provides an automated way to send log data to CloudWatch Logs for EC2 instances running Amazon Linux or Ubuntu.
 You can use the CloudWatch Logs agent installer on an existing EC2 instance to install and configure the CloudWatch Logs agent.
 After installation is complete, the agent confirms that it has started and it stays running until you disable it.
 * CloudWatch has some limits that you should keep in mind when using the service.
 Each AWS account is limited to _5,000 alarms per AWS account_, and metrics data is retained for two weeks by default (at the time of this writing).
 If you want to keep the data longer, you will need to move the logs to a persistent store like S3 or Glacier.
 You should familiarize yourself with the limits for CloudWatch in the CloudWatch Developer Guide.